The Sure Thing: Plot

-The next morning, Gib rushes Alison out of the motel, and has her stuff her shirt with scarves so she appears pregnant, hoping it will increase their chances of getting a ride.
-The two manage to hitchhike to a restaurant, whereupon Alison realizes she left her appointment book and cash back at the motel.
-That night, the two are crestfallen when they find themselves caught outside in a rainstorm, until Alison realizes that she has her father's emergency credit card.
-The two use the credit card to stay at an upscale hotel, where they treat themselves to drinks and dinner.
+The next morning, Gib has Allison stuff her shirt with scarves to appear pregnant, hoping it increases their chances of getting a ride.
+The two hitchhike to a restaurant, whereupon Alison realizes she left her appointment book and cash back at the motel.
+That night, the two are caught outside in a rainstorm, until Alison suddenly remembers she has her father's emergency credit card.
+The two stay at an upscale hotel, where they treat themselves to drinks and dinner.
 The next morning, Alison is pleased to find Gib embracing her, but he quickly pulls away upon waking up.

-While hitchhiking with a truck driver through Arizona, Alison overhears Gib explaining that he made the trip to meet his "sure thing".
+While hitchhiking with a truck driver through Arizona, Alison overhears Gib saying that he is on his way to meet a "sure thing".
 Upon arriving at the UCLA campus, Alison angrily parts ways with Gib.
-That night, Gib attends a Christmas mixer where Lance has arranged for Gib to meet his "sure thing".
-Meanwhile, Alison finds herself bored at Jason's dormitory, and decides to drag him to the same party.
-Alison and Gib see each other, but their mutual jealousy leads to a confrontation between the two.
-Gib takes the "sure thing" to Lance's room, but cannot stop thinking about Alison.
+That night, Gib attends a Christmas mixer where Lance introduces Gib to the "sure thing" girl.
+Meanwhile, Alison is bored staying in Jason's dormitory and drags him to the same party.
+Alison and Gib see each other, but their mutual jealousy leads to a confrontation.
+Gib takes the "sure thing" to Lance's room but he can only think about Alison.
+In Jason's dormitory, Alison tells him about Gib.
+He asks if she loves Gib and it is implied that she does.

-Back on campus after Christmas break, Alison and Gib are obviously uncomfortable around each other.
-In their English class, Professor Taub reads an essay composed by Gib as a writing assignment, which is a description of his night with the "sure thing".
-The girl in the essay asks the protagonist if he loves her, but for the first time he realizes that those are not just words and he cannot sleep with her.
-Alison realizes what actually happened that night, she tells Gib that she and Jason broke up, and they kiss.
+Back on campus after Christmas break, Gib tries making amends with Alison, but she ignores him, angry about the party and believing Gib slept with the “sure thing.”
+In English class, Professor Taub reads Gib's essay, which describes his night with the "sure thing".
+The girl in the essay asks the protagonist if he loves her, but for the first time he realizes that those are not just words, and he cannot sleep with her.
+Alison realizes what actually happened that night and tells Gib that she and Jason broke up.
+The two reconcile and kiss.